 - Adult: 99 MYR (Malaysian Ringgitt) / USD 24

 - Child: 52 MYR (Malaysian Ringgitt)/ USD 13

 The easiest way to reach the Kuala Lumpur Tower is by hiring a taxi since there is a long uphill road going towards the tower.

-Chinatown is a very well known street market area in Kuala Lumpur.
+Chinatown is a very well known street market area and one of the coolest places to visit in Kuala Lumpur.
 Located at the Petaling street this vibrant and colorful market is a go to place for shopaholics.
-You will find a wide variety of apparels, accessories, souvenirs and handicraft goods at very cheap prices.
+You will find a wide variety of apparels, accessories, souvenirs and handicraft goods at very cheap prices in Chinatown.
 If shopping is not something that interests you, this place also has some well preserved Hindu and Buddhist temples that are about hundred years old.
 The beautiful and mesmerizing architecture of these temples attract many art and history enthusiasts from around the world.
 The Chan See Shun Yuen Temple is one of the oldest and largest Buddhist temple in Chinatown having beautiful carvings and paintings depicting Chinese mythology and culture.

 Chinatown also has many eateries and cafes offering authentic Chinese and regional food that are perfect to satisfy your taste buds.
 Click here to check out a great evening tour of China Town including a visit to the night market, oldest Hindu temple in Malaysia and an authentic buffet dinner.